 High blood pressure usually has no signs.
 Your blood pressure is checked with two numbers.
 The top (systolic) shows the pressure in your arteries when your heart beats.
 The bottom (diastolic) shows the pressure in your arteries when your heart rests.

-You have high blood pressure if the top number is 140 or higher and the bottom number is 90 or higher.
+You have high blood pressure if you usually have a top number of 130 or higher or a bottom number of 80 or higher.

 When a valve is diseased, blood can flow in the wrong direction.
 This causes blood to pool.